Let us explain the jargon related to mortgages

 Buying a home is generally the most important purchase you’re likely to make and we know the terminology can often be confusing.
 We've broken down the jargon and put it in plain English to help you navigate through the maze of mortgage jargon.

-An agreement in principle (AIP), also know as a decision in principle, is the first step to getting a mortgage.
+An agreement in principle (AIP), also known as a decision in principle, is the first step to getting a mortgage.
 A lender will provide a reasonable estimate of how much you can borrow based on your income and expenditure and your credit score.
 The amount you can borrow will occasionally change when you get your mortgage offer.

 An APRC provides an average annual cost of your mortgage as a percentage.
 It includes interest charged over the full term of your loan, as well as any other fees you may need to pay, such as an arrangement fee.
 A lender will always show an APRC on your mortgage illustration to provide an effective way of comparing different lenders.